 How to analyze diagnostics?

 Valve performance measurement and basic analysis creates the baseline for information management, but in addition to this, information needs to be carried to the right persons in the correct format.
-When diagnostic information is included in an efficient asset management tool, such as Metso FieldCare, the end user can manage automated valves throughout their lifecycles, taking the specific needs of each phase into account.
+When diagnostic information is included in an efficient asset management tool, the end user can manage automated valves throughout their lifecycles, taking the specific needs of each phase into account.

 The benefits of control and on/off valve diagnostic information are particularly apparent in the planning of plant shutdown maintenance actions.
 Safety valve diagnostics information needs to be recorded for safety audits and most obviously ensures that all the safety valves are ready to take action in the rare case they are required.
 Diagnostics information needs to be communicated to the user in a way that supports the effective delivery of information.
 FDT/DTM development began early in 2000 and this technology is readily available from most suppliers.
 By utilizing its full potential, the information can be delivered in easy to understand format at the correct time.